bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - If the information needed is important for the process, e.g. for a list of errors in a form, then use the [`<b-alert>`](/docs/components/alert) component instead of `<b-toast>`.
 - `<b-toast>`, by default, sets the attributes `role` to `'alert'` and `aria-live` to `'assertive'`.
-  If it’s an important message like an error, this default setting is appropriate, otherwise set the prop `is-status` to `true` which will change the attributes `role` to `'status'` and `aria-live` to `'polite'`.
+  If it's an important message like an error, this default setting is appropriate, otherwise set the prop `is-status` to `true` which will change the attributes `role` to `'status'` and `aria-live` to `'polite'`.
 - Avoid popping up a toast message on page load.
 Performing unexpected actions on page load is very